Guide · 9 min read · Updated 2026-04-27

 - Retain receipts; no separate IRS filing needed for HEEHRA (it's not a tax credit)

-- If your state hasn't launched HEEHRA yet as of your install date, §25C-only is available — you can't retroactively claim HEEHRA after install
+- If your state hasn't launched HEEHRA yet as of your install date, you generally can't retroactively claim that state-administered rebate after install